HariSekhon/Packer/README.md

 ## Easy Customization

-Once you're happy with how easy it is to build any distro's VM, you can then tweak the corresponding text files for that distro eg.
+Tweak the corresponding text files for that distro eg.

 ```
 *.pkr.hcl